Learn to Hunt

 Check out the overview map of all trout streams in Northeast Iowa online, or email the DNR or call the DNR Phone Center at 515-725-8200 to request a printed version.
 A mobile-friendly version of the trout map is also available.

-Schedule time during your next trip to northeast Iowa to visit one of Iowa's three trout hatcheries - Manchester, Decorah, or Big Spring.
+Visit one of Iowa's trout hatcheries during your next trip to northeast Iowa - Manchester, Decorah, or Big Spring.
 The grounds to each facility are open to the public year round from sunrise to sunset.
-All DNR offices, including fish hatcheries, are closed to the public until further notice due to COVID-19 precautions.

 Surveys show there are still good numbers of trout several days after the most recent stocking and throughout the winter.
 Along with the stocked trout, many areas have good to excellent numbers of wild brown trout that challenge even the best anglers.
 Brown trout up to 20 inches are possible.